unichar/component/readme.md

 A bare minimum custom element for [APP UI](http://github.com/app-ui) using [VanillaJS](http://vanilla-js.com/).

-This is merely a template, designed to make it easy to get started creating a new Backbone UI element.
+This is merely a template, designed to make it easy to get started creating a new APP UI element.

 ## Examples